emillinddahl/tictactoe-server/README.md

 ______________________________________________________________________________________________________________________________________________________

 Installation of Eclipse:
-to run this server, Eclipse is needed on given computer it can be downloaded from their website by following the link below Link for Eclipse : https://www.eclipse.org/downloads/
+To run this game, Eclipse is needed on the computer it can be downloaded from their website by following the link below Link for Eclipse : https://www.eclipse.org/downloads/